 After monitoring resources during a scenario run, you can view a graph of the data that was gathered using the Astra LoadTest Analysis.
 When you run the Analysis utility, it processes the data and generates a graph for each measurement that was monitored.

-To view a graph, choose Graph > Add Graph in the Analysis window and select the Resource Usage graph in the System Resources category.
-For more information about working with the Astra LoadTest Analysis at the conclusion of the scenario, see Chapter 18, Understanding Astra LoadTest Analysis.
+To view a graph, choose Graph > Add Graph in the Analysis window.
+For more information about working with the Astra LoadTest Analysis at the conclusion of the scenario, see the Astra LoadTest Analysis User's Guide.